Resignation of Jacinda Ardern

 The resignation of Jacinda Ardern as the 40th prime minister of New Zealand and leader of the Labour Party was announced on 19 January 2023, at a press conference given by Ardern at the War Memorial Centre in Napier, Hawke's Bay.
-Regarded as one of New Zealand's most important and popular leaders in recent history, Ardern declared in her speech that she "no longer had enough in the tank" to fulfill the office of the premiership (occupational burnout), and that she would not be seeking re-election at the upcoming election (the date of which she announced in the same speech).
+Ardern, who had been in office since 2017, cited occupational burnout as the primary reason for her resignation.
+She stated that she "no longer had enough in the tank" to fulfil the demands of the premiership, and that she would not be seeking re-election at the 2023 New Zealand general election (the date of which she announced in the same speech).
 She also expressed hope that she would spend more time with her family, and that she had left behind a legacy that one "can be kind, but strong" and "your own kind of leader – one that knows when it’s time to go."

-In the days that followed, Jacinda Ardern was recognised as one of New Zealand's most influential post-war prime ministers.
+Ardern's resignation came at a time when her Labour Party was facing declining public opinion polls.
+In the months leading up to her resignation, Labour's polling numbers had fallen below those of the opposition National Party.
+Labour's declining popularity was attributed to the government's response to the COVID-19 pandemic being one of the world's strictest and the rising cost of living.

-The resignation was discussed globally; while some critiqued her government for policy failings, she was also praised for her empathetic style of leadership, her government's response to the COVID-19 pandemic in New Zealand and to the Christchurch mosque shootings, and for empowering women, girls, and ethnic minorities.
-Some expressed concern that far-right abuse and often misogynistic threats Ardern received in the aftermath of her government's COVID-19 polices may have played a role, with threats against her having almost tripled over three years.
+While some critiqued her government for policy failings, she was also praised for her empathetic style of leadership, her government's response to the COVID-19 pandemic in New Zealand and to the Christchurch mosque shootings, and for empowering women, girls, and ethnic minorities.
+Some expressed concern that abuse and often misogynistic threats Ardern received in the aftermath of her government's COVID-19 policies may have played a role, with threats against her having almost tripled over three years.
 Such interpretations were denied by Ardern and criticised as patronising or sexist by others.
 The announcement triggered a Labour Party leadership election, which saw Leader of the House Chris Hipkins elected unopposed to succeed her.
 Hipkins praised Ardern's leadership immediately and then condemned any threats made against her.
 After Ardern officially tendered her resignation to Governor-General Cindy Kiro, Hipkins succeeded to the premiership at 11:30 on 25 January.